AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2013-11-21-objective-c-syntatic-sugar-i-like.markdown

 @end
 ```

 It seems like this class has no public methods client can use?
-Yeah, that is what i want C++ to be.
+Yeah, that is what i want C++ to be like.
-If you need some properties or private methods - simply declare them in your .m file.
+If you need some private properties or private methods - simply declare them in your .m file.
 Piece of cake.

 ## No hate for categories
 Categories are really useful syntatic sugar.
 See this: